JoelChG/DevelopingDataProducts/README.md

 11. Presence of inexplicable irritability
 12. Delayed healing of wounds
 13. Partial paresis of a limb
-14. Prsence of muscle stiffnes
+14. Presence of muscle stiffnes
 15. Presence of alopecia
 16. Obesity